Shinoaki0145/Fighting/README.md

 - **Retry delay**: 3 seconds (configurable in the notebook)
 - **Rate limits**:
-  - Without API key: ~100 requests per 5 minutes
+  - Without API key: The API enforces limits of 1 request per second and 100 requests per 5-minute window for unauthenticated use
   - With API key: Higher limits (varies by tier)
 - The code automatically handles rate limit errors (HTTP 429) and retries with exponential backoff